-If you subscribe to this blog’s newsletter (which you should), the first email you receive is about if you have any How-to-Guide-like question you want answers of.
-Now many people send me a reply to that email which I reply all.
+If you subscribe to this blog’s newsletter (which you should), the first email you receive is about if you have any How-to-Guide-like question you want to be answered.
+Now, many people send me a reply to that email which I reply to all.
 In response to that email, one of my subscribers asked –

 I really want to know how to ascertain whether a website is authentic or fake.I’ve googled regarding this stuff but couldn’t find proper info.So can you please offer me a detailed info regarding this aspect.

 So, this post is the answer to that email.
 Here I have listed some points which you can check to determine and get an idea about a website’s legitimacy.
 So let’s get started with the answer.

 How to Find if a Website is Legitimate or Fake

 Below I have shared some steps or methods.
 This will help you to identify fake websites.

 1. Most of the sites should have few social media pages like a Facebook page, google plus page, Twitter and other social media profiles.
 Search for the official social media pages, check their fan count and see the engagement of those posts (likes and comments).

 2. A reputed and old site should have a Wikipedia page.
 Check the domain/internet company you are trusting has a Wikipedia page or not.

 4. You can go to Who.is and enter the domain name; you will see the date when a domain was brought.
 It should surprise you if you see a website with thousands of pages which is only 1 or 2 months old.